-All three paging modes translate linear addresses using hierarchical paging structures.
+All four paging modes translate linear addresses using hierarchical paging structures.
 This section provides an overview of their operation.
-Section 4.3, Section 4.4, and Section 4.5 provide details for the three paging modes.
+Section 4.3, Section 4.4, Section 4.5, and Section 4.6 provide details for the four paging modes.

 Every paging structure is 4096 Bytes in size and comprises a number of individual entries.
 With 32-bit paging, each entry is 32 bits (4 bytes); there are thus 1024 entries in each structure.
-With PAE paging and 4-level paging, each entry is 64 bits (8 bytes); there are thus 512 entries in each structure.
+With the other paging modes, each entry is 64 bits (8 bytes); there are thus 512 entries in each structure.
 (PAE paging includes one exception, a paging structure that is 32 bytes in size, containing 4 64-bit entries.)